-Remember, if you knew that without you even TOUCHING the patient you could potentially reduce their peri-operative mortality by 40 fold would you do that first?
+If they knew that without them even TOUCHING the patient they could potentially reduce their peri-operative mortality by 40 fold, would they do that first?

 Peri-operative Glucose Control Is it Important?

 Dr Ketan Dhatariya MSc MD MS FRCP Consultant in Diabetes and Endocrinology Norfolk and Norwich University Hospitals www.norfolkdiabetes.com